stashapp/stash-box/README.md

 ## SSL (HTTPS)

-Stash-box supports HTTPS with some additional work.
-First you must generate a SSL certificate and key combo.
-Here is an example using openssl:
+Stash-box is runnable, preferably over HTTPS, for added security, but it requires some setup.
+You'll need to generate an SSL certificate and key pair to set this up.
+Or use a TLS terminating proxy of your choice, such as Traefik, Nginx (unsupported), or Caddy Server (unsupported)

+Here's an example of how you can do this using OpenSSL:

 `openssl req -x509 -newkey rsa:4096 -sha256 -days 7300 -nodes -keyout stash-box.key -out stash-box.crt -extensions san -config <(echo "[req]"; echo distinguished_name=req; echo "[san]"; echo subjectAltName=DNS:stash-box.server,IP:127.0.0.1) -subj /CN=stash-box.server`

-This command would need customizing for your environment.
-[This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.
+You might need to modify the command for your specific setup.
+You can find more information about creating a self-signed certificate with OpenSSL [here](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl).

-Once you have a certificate and key file name them `stash-box.crt` and `stash-box.key` and place them in the directory where stash-box is run from.
-Stash-box detects these and starts up using HTTPS rather than HTTP.
+Once you've generated the certificate and key pair, make sure they're named `stash-box.crt` and `stash-box.key` respectively, and place them in the same directory as stash-box.
+When Stash-box detects these files, it will use HTTPS instead of HTTP.

-## PHash Distance Matching
+## pHash Distance Matching

-Enabling distance matching for phashes requires installation of the [pg-spgist_hamming](https://github.com/fake-name/pg-spgist_hamming) postgres extension.
-The recommended method is using the [docker image](docker/production/postgres/Dockerfile).
-Alternatively it can be installed manually by following the build instructions in the pg-spgist_hamming repo.
+If you want to enable distance matching for pHashes in stash-box, you'll need to install the [pg-spgist_hamming](https://github.com/fake-name/pg-spgist_hamming) Postgres extension.

+The recommended way to do this is to use the [docker image](docker/production/postgres/Dockerfile).
+Still, you can also install it manually by following the build instructions in the pg-spgist_hamming repository.

-If the extension is installed after the migrations have been run, migration #14 will have to be run manually to install the extension and add the index.
-Alternatively the database can be wiped so the migrations will run the next time stash-box is started.
+Suppose you install the extension after you've run the migrations.
+In that case, you'll need to run migration #14 manually to install the extension and add the index.
+If you don't want to do this, you can wipe the database, and the migrations will run the next time you start stash-box.

 # Development